CYHuang-Lab/CGMH-OCCC-WES-project/README.md

 > DOI: (will be provided soon)

 The scripts are written in R (version 4.1.0).
-The data needed for the codes are in the file "ITH2_data.RData".
+The data needed for the codes are in the same repository.

 All tumor and normal exome sequencing data are available from the corresponding authors upon reasonable request.
 Please contact the corresponding author if necessary:
-R.-C. Wu: renchin.wu@gmail.com
+Dr. R.-C. Wu: renchin.wu@gmail.com
-C.-H. Lai: sh46erry@hinet.net
+Dr. C.-H. Lai: sh46erry@hinet.net

 # Links to external resources used in this study
 * TCGA cBioPortal: http://www.cbioportal.org/